-It is interesting that Hausa women seem to feel sexual repression more than their male counterparts.
+It is interesting that Hausa women seem to feel sexual repression more than their male counterparts do.
 This is because the first three novels by the fourth generation were by women.
-Indeed the first novel of the generation was actually written by a woman.
-The covers are shown in Plate 3.
+A woman, Hafsat AbdulWaheed, indeed wrote the first novel of the generation (So Aljannar Duniya).

-So Aljannar Duniya (Hafsat AbdulWaheed)